JoaoPauloFerrariSantAna/GhostlyTrincket/README.md

 Hi 👋, I’m @GhostlyTrincket
 - 👀 I’m interested on back-end related language
-- 💞️ I’m looking to collaborate on everything that is possible and on my reach
+- 💞️ I’m looking to collaborate on everything that is possible and on my reach.
 - 📫 How to reach me Just call me here, and i'll appear when possible, ok?
-- Learning currently C/C++
+- Learning currently C/C++, AWK and Perl.
-- I'm interessed in Haskell and Erlang!
+- I'm interessed in Haskell, Erlang, Elixir, Ruby and PHP!

 <!---
 GhostlyTrincket/GhostlyTrincket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.